 Strong identity management is foundational for data protection compliance.

 The principle of least privilege isn't just good practice—it's a compliance expectation.
+Here's how to implement it:

 Comprehensive audit trails are essential for regulatory compliance and internal security monitoring.